 - derive 50% of their annual revenue by selling personal information.

 Since being approved in June 2018, the CCPA has already been amended — and it’s likely to be revised further.
 Numerous bills could make the CCPA even more stringent.
 If the CCPA applies to your company, it’s critical that you’re up to speed to avoid penalties.
 At the same time, this might feel like an overwhelming task when the regulations continue to grow more numerous and complex.

 The Bad News

 The practice of collecting consumer data has expanded without regulation for years.
-Many companies have rapidly built themselves on this information, which underpins their marketing, product development, industry research, and corporate strategy.
-Now, they must make major operational changes, such as:
+Many companies rapidly and successfully built themselves on this information, which underpins their marketing, product development, industry research, and corporate strategy.
+Now, they must make major operational changes, including the following: